ridewithgps/developers/sync.md

 ### Other implementation notes

 * No retry mechanism is implemented at this point.
-* Ride With GPS does not follow `3xx` redirect status codes.
+* Ride with GPS does not follow `3xx` redirect status codes.